dylankrieg/Go-Web-App/README.md

-## Multiplayer Go Game built with React and Node.js
+## Multiplayer Go Server built with React and Node.js
 * Users can play their friends anonymously via a link
 * UI size and layout adjusts dynamically with window size